-There is an international toilet museum in Delhi which will take you on an interesting tour that traces the history of the evolution of toilets along with a display of some unusual toilets.
-This unusual museum is a must-visit place in Delhi and also a place to find out some historic toilet secrets!
+There is an international toilet museum in Delhi which will take you on an interesting tour that traces the history of the evolution of toilets along with a display of some of the most unusual ones.
+This unique museum is a must-visit place in Delhi and also is a place to find out some historic toilet secrets!

-Dedicated to the history of sanitation, and a motive of spreading awareness about adopting healthy sanitation practices, this museum was inaugurated in 1992 by Dr. Bindeshwar Pathak.
+Dedicated to the history of sanitation, and with the motive of spreading awareness about adopting healthy sanitation practices, this museum was inaugurated in 1992 by Dr. Bindeshwar Pathak.

-The museum will also make you aware of the toilet etiquette that was prevalent in past centuries.
+The museum will also make you aware of the toilet etiquette that was prevalent in the past centuries.
 Apart from that, the focus of the museum is to bring forth the healthy sanitary practices, the technology used and the customs followed by our ancestors.

+1. Toilet-Related Technology.
 The museum introduces the toilet technology used in different periods of human history.
 Here, one can look at the global history of sanitation and toilets.

+2. Designed as a Replica of the Throne of French King Louis XIV.
 It is designed as a copy of the throne of the French king; the main motive is to offer information about the design, raw materials, and technology.

+3. A Toilet in the Shape of a Leather Chair.
 A toilet designed in the shape of a leather chair and it was used earlier by European Nobilis, actually dedicated to sanitation and toilets.

+1. Enjoy the Tour of the Museum and the Solar Toilets Gallery.
 The museum has some very interesting and unique toilets on display.
 One will be amazed to see their construction and features.
 Apart from these unusual pieces, there is a solar toilet gallery that is a must-visit as it features some toilets that operate on solar energy.

+2. Click Pictures in the Museum Photo Gallery.
 Visitors may click the photos of these unusual toilets that belong to an era as old as 2,500 BC and as new as from the 21st century.

 Sulabh International Museum of Toilets can be visited during the winter as the weather remains pleasant in Delhi during this time.
 However, if you are looking for timing details, the museum opens at 8 am in the morning and closes at 8 pm in the evening.
 On Sundays and national holidays, the museum opens at 10 am till 5 pm.